GiacomoValliPhD/Muscle_Function_from_Force/README.md

-The input is a .mat file containing the reference signal (force) exported from Labchart at 1000 Hz sampling frequency, but it works also with a different sampling frequency
+The input is a .mat file containing the reference signal (force) exported from Labchart at 1000 Hz sampling frequency, but it works also with a different sampling frequency.

-Two sample files can be found in the GitHub repository
+Two sample files can be found in the GitHub repository.

-The user only needs to run the script and read the instructions in the interactive figures
+The user only needs to run the script and read the instructions in the interactive figures.

 The script automatically filters the signal from noise caused by the alternate current with a low-pass, fourth order, Zero-lag Butterworth filter.